The third redesigned Lincoln penny in the 2009 Lincoln Bicentennial series is being released August 13, 2009.

 The proof version is made from a composition of 95% copper, 5% tin and zinc, which was the original Lincoln cent metallic composition when the design was first struck in 1909.
 The uncirculated version is being made from the Lincoln cent’s modern composition, which is 97.5% zinc and 2.5% copper.

-Buying the Professional Life Lincoln Cent
+Finding The Professional Life Lincoln Cent

 So, what do you do if you can’t find a Professional Life Lincoln cent in circulation?
 What if you can find one in circulation but still want to buy more?